Product Management is not Project Management

 These two terms are often used interchangeably and yet, other than having the word “management” and sort of sounding the same, they are vastly different things.

-Product Managers should brought on board early in the life of any organization that wants to grown beyond the founder’s vision of a single product.
+Product managers should brought on board early in the life of any organization that wants to grow beyond the founder’s vision of a single product.